Frequently Asked Questions

 The Board of Advisors has the power to recommend, approve or reject any officer.
 The association is always looking for members who are willing to make the commitment to serve as an officer or committee member.

-A part time office manager has been contracted to maintain membership records day-to-day tasks.
+A part time office manager has been contracted to maintain membership records, answer the phone, reply to emails and perform day-to-day tasks.

 Where do the dues go and can members see a financial report?

-The dues are spent on providing services to the members.
-Each member receives a paid subscription to the Electrical Rebuilder's Exchange, discounted admission to the annual trade show, and reduced admission to seminars and technical education events put on by the association.
+The dues are spent on providing services to the membership.
+Each member receives a paid subscription to the ERA Exchange, full use of the ERA website, discounted admission to the annual trade show and its seminars, as well as any other events put on by the association.

-Any member may request a copy of the current financial statement.
+Any member may request a copy of the current financial statement by emailing or calling the office.